outdreamer/build-a-cure/docs/tasks/function_to_do.md

     - 'is it verifiable/testable/provable/derivable/calculatable'
     - 'how can uncertainty/risk be reduced without decreasing important potential'

+  - anti-pathogens, which would take the form of viruses to counteract other viruses (like a harmless version of a virus), which would spread through contact without requiring vaccines

   - identify limits where additional change doesnt have an impact (variables turn into constants & interface becomes certain in structure, so it can be fit into other interfaces), like a progression approaching a value

   - definition of & difference between information & understanding